blazeui/blazeui/README.md

 This theme is zero config and looks great out of the box.

-You also can use your own theme colors.
+You also can also override the root variables
 To do so, open your `client/main.css` (or .scss) file and provide the root variables for the variants of the components: